VictoryMa8/Project-3-Roster-Management-Simulator/README.md

 The modifiers multiply the statistical values of all players on the user's roster.
 The user can replace their coach however many times they want.

-The eighth option allows the user to save their game, or load a previous save file.
+The eighth option allows the user to exit the simulation.

-This NBA simulator aims to give the user a fun experience with trading players, simulating games, training players, hiring new coaches, and finding ways to optimize one's own NBA team.
+This simulator aims to give the user a unique experience with trading players, simulating games, training players, hiring new coaches, and finding ways to optimize one's own team.